Alfresco/alfresco-ng2-components/docs/content-services/components/search-date-range.component.md

 ![Date Range Widget](../../docassets/images/search-date-range.png)

-NOTE: As of v6.4.0, the settings configuration for the SearchDateRangeComponent have changed.
+NOTE: As of v6.5.0, the settings configuration for the original SearchDateRangeComponent have changed.
 If you have been using this component since before that release, please ensure that your component configuration is updated according to the new settings listed below.

 ## Basic usage